 Florida's Pedestrian Danger Index was 177.0, the highest in the country.
 By comparison, the state that had the lowest Pedestrian Danger Index was the state of Vermont.
 That state's PDI was 11.4.
 Obviously, this means it is significantly more risky to be a pedestrian in Florida than to be a pedestrian in Vermont.

 This troubling data does not mean that pedestrians should give up walking, as walking still remains excellent exercise and is good for your health.
 It does mean pedestrians need to be aware they face dangers and they should understand their rights in case they become involved in a motor vehicle accident.
-If a driver is careless and hurts or kills a pedestrian, the accident victim or his family should pursue a claim to get compensation for crash losses.
+If a driver is careless and hurts or kills a pedestrian, the accident victim, and his or her family, should pursue a claim to get compensation for crash losses.